realitymediabook/realitymediabook.github.io/_chapters/chapter-onboarding.md

 syntaxHighlighter: no
 ---

-This webpage introduces you to the Hubs environment that is the platform for *RealityMedia*.
-You can experience this introduction immersively in the environment itself by following:
+This webpage introduces you to the 3D Hubs environment that is the platform for *RealityMedia*.
+You can go directly into the 3D site (and learn how to navigate the platform) by following:

 <div><img src="{{ site.baseurl_book_img }}portal-small.jpg)">